eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-proposal-federated-catalog-distribution/README.md

 ## Decision

 The Federated Catalog will be deployed as a standalone component.
 The Tractus-X EDC Connector Helm charts will be updated to feature a new Federated Catalog deployment template.
-Regarding the TargetNodeDirectory, a new extension in the FederatedCatalog will have a db/cache containing the DID's of each partner a member wants the offers from.
-The member defines the DID's through a new API exposed by the extension.
+Regarding the TargetNodeDirectory, a new extension in the FederatedCatalog will expose an API to allow adding participant's identifiers which will be used to obtain the respective data from the Discovery Service.

 ## Rationale